status-im/status-security/process/h1_policy.md

 **- What to look for?**

-Spoofing, tricking the user into signing a transaction, unsafe storage of keys etc.
+Compromise of the private key or seed phrase.
+Spoofing of a transaction (-recipient), tricking the user into signing a transaction, etc.

 **- Tech Stack**
 status-go (golang), status-react